 The first thing to consider is the length of the journeys you are going to make.
 If your commute, or any of the regular trips you need to make, take you onto fast roads or onto the motorway, you should forget the scooter option, as ‘mopeds’ (defined as two-wheeled vehicles with an engine capacity of less than 50ml and a top speed of less than 50kmh) are generally prohibited.
 Even if you could legally, it would not be a pleasant experience.

 If, on the other hand, you need to get around the city, a scooter is a great choice – very low fuel consumption and easy to park almost anywhere.
 It is more or less the same with a motorbike, although fuel consumption is higher and – although they are still fairly easy to find a parking spot for, not quite as easy as for a scooter.

 This may be stating the obvious, but a recent survey in the UK of motorbike (and we presume other two wheeled) riders confirmed that their daily commute than car drivers less stresses them.
 Getting stuck in traffic jams was the biggest frustration for car drivers in the UK, with 60% stressed out by them, whereas only 13% of the motorbike riders found it at all stressful.

 Previous studies have also found that motorcycle and moped commuters are much happier when they arrive at work and…

 - are six times less stressed than their car-driving colleagues

 - are late less often

 - have quicker journey times

-There are of course obvious occasions when a two wheeler just won’t work – think bad weather, cargo or passengers to transport etc, so the ideal situation is to have access to a car as well as a scooter or motorbike.
+There are, of course, obvious occasions when a two-wheeler just won’t work – think bad weather, cargo or passengers to transport etc., so the ideal situation is to have access to a car and a scooter or motorbike.

 And if you’re new to riding a motorbike, even if you have a current driving licence and know the road rules well, it’s a very good idea to get some riding instruction, ideally before venturing out on the road, so that you can commute – and save money and stress less – safely.